Laney College learning communities are programs designed to promote student success.

 Office (510) 464-3160

-Ask Se Puede assists Chicano/Latino students to be successful at Laney College.
-The Asi Se Puede Latinx Center is located in EV3 and can help you to apply for enrollment and financial aid.
-In addition, it is a welcome center and an information and referral source.
-The ASP/LatinX Center has six components designed for the outreach, recruitment, and education of the Latino community with college credit and non-credit courses.
-Students can also receive assistance in basic skills, English for speakers of other languages, and Spanish for bilingual students.
+The Latinx Cultural Center program assists Chicanx/Latinx students to be successful at Laney College.
+We are located in the Eagle Village 3 (EV3).
+Some of our services are: Group Study, Tutoring, Indigenous Languages workshops (Mam, Nauatl, & Zapoteco) LCC Club, Soccer Club, ESOL, Empowering Latinx Women, and Job Opportunities.
+We also provide help to apply for enrollment, scholarships, and financial aid.
+In addition, it is a welcome center, an information, and referral source.
+The Latinx Cultural Center focuses on the outreach, recruitment, and education of the Latinx community with college credit and non-credit courses.
+Students can also receive assistance in basic skills, Career and Technical Education (CTE), English for speakers of other languages, and Spanish for bilingual students.

 Gateway to College